 The book maintains that CERN created the Internet, which was created by the USA's Department of Defense's DARPA military technology research organization.
 CERN created the World Wide Web, which is not the same thing.
 This is exceptionally odd since Brown got it right in Digital Fortress.
 Pages 7 & 20–21 of Angels & Demons, Niels Brügger's Web History (2010)

 The book describes Langdon as a professor of Symbology at Harvard.
-Symbology is not a department at Harvard (or at any university for that matter).
+Symbology is not a department at Harvard (or at any university for that matter) — the real-life discipline is called Semiology (as in "semantics", not "half").
 Slate

 The novel mentions special "Improvised munitions"- weapons that are capable of firing water at sufficient speed to shatter bones or turn sand or ice into bullets.
 In reality, "Improvised Munitions" in military jargon means something else entirely, and of those possibilities mentioned, only the first one is feasible, water bullets are use in bomb disposal since it is incompressible and a poor conductor of electricity.
 Turning sand into glass bullets however, would require a power source too big to conveniently carry and ice bullets were shown to be ineffective.
 Mythbusters.